-With over twelve years of experience in the field, we are able to provide an all round money management system for people that are unable to manage their own finances due to mental incapacity.
+With over fourteen years of experience in the field, we are able to provide an all round money management system for people that are unable to manage their own finances due to mental incapacity.
 In what can be a very difficult and complicated area of work for all involved, we believe our systems are at the forefront of our success.
 This is achieved by the software we use, our specific expertise, a cost effective approach, security at the core of our ideals, practicality and lastly our caring approach.
 By working with the wider care team that supports the individual, we are able to concentrate fully on our main responsibility – administering our client’s funds & assets.

 Authorised and regulated by both the Court of Protection and the Office of the Public Guardian.